alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

 On success, `Bind` passes the inner value to the next step; on failure, it forwards the `Error` and **doesn’t call** later steps.
 Short-circuiting here is literal: the remaining functions aren’t executed.

-Yes, this example uses a repository and mutates a `User`.
+Yes, this example uses a repository and mutates a `User` which is a bit weird to do in FP.
 I could have used a squeaky clean, low-fat, low-carb, free-range, pure, side-effect free calculator example, but, it's a bit far removed from everyday code.
 That’s deliberate: it’s “real enough” to be motivating without implying you should replace `exceptions` everywhere with `Result`, or that you have to convert your entire codebase to a functional programming-esque one.

 #### The problem: explicit vs. implicit